Payment Button - Hook

 4. Best practices

-Store secrets securely (environment variables, vaults).
+- Store secrets securely (environment variables, vaults).

-Rotate secrets smoothly: keep both old & new until traffic shows only new hashes.
+- Rotate secrets smoothly: keep both old & new until traffic shows only new hashes.

-Always use constant-time comparison (hash_equals, timingSafeEqual, etc.).
+- Always use constant-time comparison (

-Never log secrets or full HMACs—log only failure reasons and request IDs.
+, etc.). - Never log secrets or full HMACs—log only failure reasons and request IDs.

-Respond HTTP 200 quickly on success; 200 is treated as “delivered” by Fygaro.
+- Respond HTTP 200 quickly on success; 200 is treated as “delivered” by Fygaro.

 Payment Button Webhook

-1. Webhook payload (POST body)
+1. Webhook payload (POST

 All monetary values are strings with two decimals.